iosifvren/VBA-programming-for-automated-reports-at-Atos/README.md

 - Transformation of formulas into static values to maintain integrity
 - Efficient data manipulation using find-and-replace operations
 - Creation and management of custom columns within Excel for enhanced data structuring

+#### PowerShell scripting
+- Automated system for local file organization, optimizing the management of various files within our system
+- Automated renaming of files based on the identification numbers of reports, particularly those generated 2-3 times per week, thereby improving efficiency and accuracy within our report management workflow